pirate/security-growler/README.md

 It's very useful if you're paranoid about people trying to hack into your computer.
 Or... if you simply like having information about people using your computer's resources.

-It's easily extensible in python, you can add modules that watch ports for connetions or parse logfiles.
-You can even forward alerts as push notiifcations to your iOS device using [Prowl](http://prowlapp.com/).
+It's easily extensible in Python, you can add modules that watch ports for connetions or parse logfiles.
+You can even forward alerts as push notifications to your iOS devices using [Prowl](http://prowlapp.com/).

 ## Install:
 1. Download and run [Security Growler.app >>](https://github.com/nikisweeting/security-growler/raw/master/Security-Growler.app.zip)